VellStraggler/text-game-engine/README.md

 # DEVELOPER NOTES
 Textengine uses the module playsound version 1.2.2, NOT the latest Only WAV files work for playing sound or music.
 MP3 will probably not work.
+There is a MAX SPEED for any given object.
+It is about 100 spaces per second.